fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 #### Universal Strings

 !!! quote "2/5LK > 2/5MK > 2HK"
-    A nice, safe(?) and fairly rewarding chain as it scores you a knockdown and works off your standing or crouching kicks.
+    A nice, safe and fairly rewarding chain as it scores you a knockdown and works off your standing or crouching kicks.
+Becomes even better in the corner where even if the opponent Recovers, they still have to hold your mixup.

+!!! quote "2/5LK > 2/5MK > (2HP) > 4MK > Dark Shackle"
+    The 2HP can be added if you're dashing in, otherwise it'll likely drop.
+A decent combo if you're catching the opponent grounded but generally getting into a Dark Wire Combo is preferred.

+#### Dark Wire Routes

-!!! quote "2/5LK > 2/5MK > Command Normal > (Special/Super)"
+!!! quote "2/5LK > 2/5MK > Dark Wire > Dash-in 5MP > 5HK > Dark Knife"
-    A slightly more risky string as Command Normal is poor on block.
+   The main bread and butter combo for D.Dark.
+You have to dash in with the 5MP as otherwise when you cancel into `Dark Knife`, the opponent will be too far away.

+!!! quote "j.HP/j.HK, dash-in 5MP > 5HK > (In Corner, 4MK) > Dark Knife"
+   Similar to the combo before but is a bit more finnicky and spacing dependent.
+You'll want to be closer to your opponent, but too close and you'll either jump too far back or otherwise jump over the opponent.
+If the opponent is more than a half screen away, you'll mostly likely need to jump straight up instead of back.

+!!! quote "Dark Hold > EX-Prominence"
+    A potential route to take if you land a full screen Dark Wire.
+The opponent gets to stumble into EX-Prominence and is one of the few times you'll get to combo into it.

-!!! quote "2/5LK > 2/5MK > Special > Super"
+!!! quote "2/5LK > 2/5MK > Dark Wire > Hard Attack > Dark Knife"
-    A nice and beginner friendly combo.
-Drop the combo at the special.
+   Another route, this one is mainly useful for activating  Guard Break as the Hard Attack is guaranteed to combo.

 #### Dash-In combos

-!!! quote "2MP > 2MP > 2MK > Special/Command Normal > ([Example Super Loop](#examplesuperloops)/ Other Super)"
+!!! quote "2MP > 2MP > 2MK > Dark Wire Route"
     The momentum from your dash allows you to link (Not chain, so timing is a lot more strict) a second `2MP` which can then link into `2MK`.

     This is definitely more difficular than your chains and on blocks there's fairly noticeable gaps that the opponent can jab through.
-Mix it up with cancelling your `2MP`s into `Something`.
+Mix it up with cancelling your `2MP`s into a slightly delayed `2HP`.

-    A very respectable punish combo against very unsafe moves like Rising Dragons or many blocked supers.

 ### Hit-Confirms

-!!! quote "2LK> 2MK > Command normal > Whatever"
-    If `command normal` will be blocked, it's better to go into `X` or `Y` instead.

-!!! quote "Whatever > Special"
-    Special is safe on block or chips or whatever.
+D.Dark's normal combo routes unfortunately end with unsafe specials or supers.
+For the most part, ending your combo routes in 2HK is the way to go..

 ### Anti-Air Conversions

-!!! quote "AntiAir Normal > Super / Special"
+!!! quote "5HK/2HP > Dark Knife"
-    Does Range matter?
-Is it an immediate cancel?
+    A easy and consistent route that leads to a hard knockdown.

+!!! quote "Dark Defender > EX-Plosive > Dash-in 5MP > 5HK > Dark Knife"
+A easy enough conversion to make from Dark Defender which leads to a hard knockdown.

 ### Air to Air Conversions

+!!! quote "Air-To-Air Normal > (5HK) > Dark Knife"
+    As D.Dark has no air supers, he relies on this height dependent route, and it's entirely possible that the opponent will land before you do.
+Your safest bet is to try and combo into `5HK` and THEN go into `Dark Knife`.

+### Spending 3 Bars

-!!! quote "j.MK/HK > Special / Super"
+!!! quote "Dark Shackle > Dark Knife > Dark Shackle"
-    Is this Height dependent?
-Do you need to land?

-### Example Super Loop

-!!! quote "Whatever > Super > Combo Filler > Super > Combo Filler > Super > Combo Ender"
-    Any particular input tricks?
-How does hitstun decay affect the later part of the combos?
+    D.Dark isn't particularly good at dumping all his meter into a combo.
+From a grounded hit, this is the best 3 super route to make.
+You'll want to cancel into the second `Dark Shackle` before the `Dark Knife` can launch the opponent so you can hit `Dark Shackle` grounded and get the second part of the super.
+If the opponent is airborne, you can invert the combo (`Dark Knife` > `Dark Shackle` > `Dark Knife`) but this is even less damage.

 ## Credits